simplex-chat/simplexmq/rfcs/2023-10-25-remote-control.md

 Host device presents its own client certificate chain with CA representing a long-term identity of the host device.

+### Session verification and protocol negotiation

+Once TLS session is established, both the host and controller device present a "session security code" to the user who must visually match them and confirm on the host device.
+The session security code must be a digest of tlsunique channel binding.
+As it is computed as a digest of the TLS handshake for both the controller and the host, it will validate that the same TLS certificates are used on both sides, and that the same TLS session is established.

-Once TLS session is established, the host device sends "hello" block to the controller.
+Once the session is confirmed by the user, the host device sends "hello" block to the controller.
 ALPN TLS extension is not used to obtain tlsunique prior to sending any packets.

 Hello block must contain:
 - new session DH key - used to compute new shared secret with the controller key from the announcement.